nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 10. Sorting results in ascending order

    1. Test case: `sort asc` to display unit(s) in ascending order of price.
+      Expected: Units from search results are sorted from lowest to highest price.

 11. Sorting results in descending order

    1. Test case: `sort desc` to display unit(s) in descending order of price.
+      Expected: Units from search results are sorted from highest to lowest price.

+12. Exceptions.

+   1. Incorrect inputs to try: `sort`.
+      Expected: Message stating that this is an invalid command, followed by a positive example.

+   2. Incorrect inputs to try: `sort asc` or `sort desc` without executing `find` successfully.
+      Expected: Message to inform user to perform unit search first.

 <div style="page-break-after: always;"></div>